jzstats/Getting-and-Cleaning-Data-Assignment/README.md

 ### tidy_data_summary.txt

-The tidy dataset that was produced by the script 'run_analysis.txt', which contains the averages of selected features form the original 'Human Activity Recognition Using Smartphones Dataset Version 1.0'.
+The tidy dataset that was produced by the script 'run_analysis.txt', which contains the averages of selected features from the original 'Human Activity Recognition Using Smartphones Dataset Version 1.0'.
 The '[CodeBook.md]()' contains the details about the 'tidy_data_summary' table.